souhailaS/Quirx/docs/simplified-architecture.md

-# LLMFuzz - Simplified Architecture
+# Quirx - Simplified Architecture

-This document provides a high-level overview of how LLMFuzz works.
+This document provides a high-level overview of how Quirx works.

 ## Architecture Overview